 The DSM-5 includes a section on Substance-Related and Addictive Disorders, which includes a category called Substance Use Disorder.
 This is what we need.
 Listed here are the changes in thoughts, emotions, and behavior that are a consequence of the restructuring of the reward system due to the addictogenic agent.

-See also How to Inhale Drugs Safer
+See also Rehabs: Role, Effectiveness, and How to Choose

 This category includes criteria, that are used to determine the severity of the Disorder, which can range from mild to severe.
 I bring them up not for the reader to engage in self-diagnosis (I don’t mind at all, but leave the doctors their work), but in order to show how broken neurobiology can manifest itself in practice.
 And DSM wording, in my opinion, is very accurate and describes well what is happening.